mullvad/mullvadvpn-app-binaries/README.md

 Currently, building is only supported on Debian 9.

 ### Linux + macOS
+Before building, one has to ensure that the build host has all the required dependencies installed, as outlined in [OpenVPN's buildslave documentation].

-Building the binary should be as simple as running `make`, which should produce the binary at `./build/sbin/openvpn`.
+Building the OpenVPN binary should be as simple as running `make`, which should produce the binary at `./build/sbin/openvpn`.

+To update the statically linkable OpenSSL library, run `make update_openssl`.

 ### Windows

 Building `openvpn.exe` for Windows is done by cross-compiling from Linux using a mingw-w64 toolchain.
-You need to do this build on a recent Debian or Ubuntu release.
+You need to do this build on a recent Debian or Ubuntu release, one should generally follow the instructions laid out in the [OpenVPN's build system docs].

 1. Install the dependencies and cross-compile toolchain:
    ```bash